 Elizabeth Crispina Johnson

-Teacher of Elementary - Levels 2 and 3
+Trinity Time Catechism Teacher of Levels 2 and 3

 Celeste is the product of classical and literature based home education, from kindergarten through high school.
 During high school she found a passion for textiles which eventually led to a year of study abroad at an arts folkschool in Sweden.
 There she fell in love with making the practical and mundane things in life beautiful, bringing nature into the home and daily life, and using the beauty that can be found around us to bring joy, depth, and learning into family life.

-Having worked as a nanny and as a teacher of fiber arts, Celeste now lives in the Finger Lakes region of New York with her husband David and two step daughters and attends Saint John the Baptist church in Rochester.
-In addition to supplementing the girls’ public education with home-based learning, Celeste looks forward to fully homeschooling their own children - the first of which is due in December.
+Celeste now lives in the Finger Lakes region of New York with her husband David, their 2-year-old daughter Dulcy Lucia, and her two step daughters, Meredith and Samantha.
+The family attends Saint John the Baptist church in Rochester.
+In addition to supplementing the older girls’ public school experience with home-based learning, Celeste is enjoying planting the seeds of a lifelong love of learning, and building a foundation for future homeschooling with Dulcy.

 Dr. Taylor's father, a newspaper man and writer for the Associated Press, became editor of the Missouri Alumnus magazine and a popular speaker.
 His mother was a fourth grade teacher and librarian for Columbia public schools.
 James Taylor was raised in the Methodist church.
 His journey to Orthodoxy may have well began there while during a lengthy sermon he gazed at the engraving on the wooden pulpit: “The Truth Shall Make You Free.”
 He was pleasantly surprised years later to learn that John Wesley, founder of Methodism, was an Anglican minister deeply read in the Fathers of the Church.
 Later, he began a tour through the various expressions of Roman Catholicism, particularly traditional Benedictine monasticism, then spent several years with a Byzantine Rite, and finally arriving, somewhat broken but not beyond repair, at peace in the Orthodox Church.